 Sustainability practices have traction and are building momentum in client segments across the board.
 If you understand how to implement sustainability practices and communicate the results through recognized standards and frameworks, you’ll have earned a competitive advantage that will help you bid on and book more work.

 Want to learn more about sustainable practices for remediation projects?
-Join us for next week’s webinar, How to Plan for Sustainability in Your Remediation Projects, where members of the Cascade Sustainability Council will discuss ways to address aspects of sustainability throughout the project lifecycle, how to collaborate with your contracting partners, and available resources for sustainable remediation practices.
+Watch our webinar, Incorporating Sustainability and Resiliency in Your Remediation Projects, where panelists discuss ways to address aspects of sustainability throughout the project lifecycle.

 VP Marketing & Communications